Accumulation of individual fitness or wealth as a population game: Average wealth

-Having considered the full-dimensional population wealth process, we now turn to the evolution of national wealth, defined on a \textit{per capita} basis.
-Let $T$ be any arrival time of the Poisson process that drives the population process, and let $\bar{W}^{N}(T)$ be average wealth in the population at this time.
-Hence, "national" wealth, if the population represents a nation, is $N\bar{W}^{N}(T)$.
-At this arrival time, one of two equally probable events will take place: (A) one individual is selected for wealth depreciation, (B) a pair of individuals are selected to play the game $G$.
-In the first event (A), the wealth of one randomly drawn individual in the population is taken to zero with probability $\delta $.
-Accordingly, average wealth in the population decreases by a random integer amount $Y^{N}$ , the expected value of which, conditional upon $\bar{W}^{N}(T)$, is $\delta \cdot \bar{W}^{N}(T)/N$.
-In the second event (B), let
+Let $T$ be any arrival time of the above Poisson process and let $\bar{W} ^{N}(T)$ be average wealth in the population at this time, defined in (\ref {av}).
+Hence, "population wealth, or "national wealth" is $N\bar{W}^{N}(T)$.
+At this arrival time $T$, one of two equally probable events will take place: either one individual is selected for wealth depreciation, or an ordered pair of individuals are selected to receive income and play the game $G\left( v,c\right) $.

-This is the probability for a fight between the two individuals.
-Depending on the distribution of behavior rules, average wealth either increases by $ v/N$ (if they play DD, DH or HD) or changes by the (positive or negative) amount $\left( v-c\right) /N$ (if they play HH), with probability $p\left( W^{N}\left( t\right) \right) $ for the latter.
+In the first event, the wealth of one randomly drawn individual is taken to zero with probability $\delta $.
+Accordingly, average wealth in the population then decreases by a random integer amount $Y^{N}$ (depending on the wealth of the randomly drawn individual), the expected value of which, conditional upon $\bar{W}^{N}(T)$, is $\delta \cdot \bar{W}^{N}(T)/N$.
+In the second event, there is a positive probability that the two matched individuals will fight, that is, both play H, and this probability is $ \left( x^{\ast }\right) ^{2}=\left( \min \left\{ 1,v/c\right\} \right) ^{2}$ .
+When this happens, average wealth will change by $\left( v-c\right) /N$.
+If they will not both fight, then no wealth is lost in their interaction, and average wealth increases by $v/N$.